Kaimahi Huke Kōwaro

 - set fuses and detonate explosives

-- keep records of production, hazards and accidents
+- keep records of hazards.

 Skills and knowledge

 Miners and quarry workers need to have knowledge of:

-- knowledge of different mining or quarrying methods
+- different mining or quarrying methods

-- knowledge of how to handle explosives and blasting
+- how to handle explosives and blasting

 - mechanical skills to diagnose faults and carry out basic repairs

-- knowledge of the health and safety regulations for working in a mine or quarry
+- health and safety regulations

-- knowledge of environmental regulations.
+- environmental regulations.